ircbloqcc/ircbloq-desktop/CHANGE.md

     12. The disconnection error alert flashes after switching the mode.
     13. When using a third-party device, the alert uses the mother board instead of the picture of the third-party device board.

-## v2.1.1

 - **New feature**
     1. Add esp8266 and makey makey support.
     2. Add a button to show all connectable device.
 Prevent users from being unable to connect to the device when using a USB-to-serial chip that is not included.
-    3. Add file associations for .ob project file.
+    3. Add file associations for .ib project file.

 - **Fix bug**
     1. Severe freeze after switching targets several times.